wingify/lua-resty-rabbitmqstomp/README.markdown

 - RabbitMQ server should have the STOMP adapter enabled that supports STOMP v1.2
 - Assumption that users, vhost, exchanges, queues and bindings are already setup
-- In the first version our aim to implement an extensible library with persistent publishing semantics and heartbeat
+- In the first version our aim to implement a client library with persistent publishing to an exchange with some binding and handle RECEIPTs, the focus would be to reuse sockets using cosocktcp sockets.

+# Status

+This library is under development.

 # STOMP v1.2 Client Implementation